Updated: Jan 1

 Mung beans are an tri-doshic pulse that is in Ayurvedic terms, a super food (click here if you would like more of a read on Mung Beans and their benefits).
 This recipe is a traditional family favourite developed by Parry under the guidance of our Mum from India.
 Please omit or add spices that are appropriate for your natural constitution, seasonal routine or current health needs.
 However, as a general guideline, the combination of spices below will support all three doshas to some extent and makes for a great foundation to work with.

 1 cup mung beans (pre-washed)

 2-4 curry leaves

 1 tbsp curry powder

 1 tbsp Garam Masala

 Thumb sized piece of fresh ginger, finely sliced or grated

-1-2 tbsp ghee or olive oil
+1-2 tbsp ghee, olive or coconut oil

 2-4 medium size tomatoes, roughly chopped